There are many different methods for regaining arm movement after stroke.

 When stroke affects the motor cortex of the brain, it can impair mobility in the side of the body opposite of the stroke.

-For example, if a stroke occurs in the left hemisphere, it can impair mobility in the right arm.
+For example, if a stroke occurs in the left hemisphere, it can impair mobility in the right arm or leg.

 Because movement problems are caused by the impact of stroke, the solution to regaining arm movement is to rewire the brain so that it can send the correct signals to move your arm.